cdl-geneseo/geneseo-dictionary/V/V-card.md

 # V-card

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : V-card

 Created by  Unknown User (kmh28), last modified on Nov 24, 2008

 (noun) A person's virginity, most commonly a girl's.